Our History

 Note, for example, how the original apex roof became a dome above the coach, later to be replaced, once again, with an apex roof and the addition of two small seating areas either side of the coach.

 Using natural wood and stone from the area and a great deal of imagination and hard work the building soon took on a unique character of its own.
 Sally has worked in the inn since a child and, at one time she, her mother and grandmother worked behind the bar together; her grandfather was responsible for the upholstery work in The Locker bar.
+In 1998 Sally and her husband Bruce took over running the inn so that Sally’s Father and Mother could enjoy a long, well-earned retirement.
+They continue running the Highwayman in the same family tradition, with the commitment set by Buster and Rita.

 Hauntings